 It may be helpful to know what the bones of the thigh and lower leg look like as well as the muscles and tendons to better understand leg problems.
 Leg problems that are not related to a specific injury have many causes.

 Some leg problems are seen only in children, such as swelling at the top of the shinbone (Osgood-Schlatter disease) and swelling and pain in the knee joint (juvenile idiopathic arthritis).
 Growing pains are common among rapidly growing children and teens.
 Doctors don't know why children have growing pains.
 These pains often last for 1 or 2 hours at a time and can wake a child from sleep.

 Swollen feet are common after you have been sitting or standing for long periods of time or during hot or humid weather.
 Sitting or lying down and elevating your legs will often relieve this type of swelling.
 Conditions that put increased pressure on the belly and pelvis, such as obesity and pregnancy, also can cause swelling in the feet and ankles and varicose veins.

 Many medicines can cause problems in the legs.
-For example, birth control pills and other hormones can increase your risk of blood clots, while water pills (diuretics), heart medicines, and cholesterol-lowering medicines (statins) can cause muscle cramps.
+For example, birth control pills and other hormones can increase your risk of blood clots, while water pills (diuretics) and heart medicines can cause muscle cramps.

 Some leg problems are only present at night:

 Most minor leg problems will heal on their own, and home treatment may be all that is needed to relieve symptoms and promote healing.
 But serious leg problems also may occur and require prompt evaluation by a doctor.

 Check your symptoms to decide if and when you should see a doctor.